Sideward contact tracing and the control of epidemics in large gatherings: Methods

 \subsection{Model parameters}

 Throughout the paper the parameter values are, unless specified otherwise, tailored to describe the SARS-CoV-2 diffusion.
 The probability for an individual to develop symptoms is $\delta=0.57$~\cite{Lavezzo2020}.
 The average time for the appearance of symptoms, i.e. the average time after which a presymptomatic individual spontaneously develops symptoms, is $\tau_P =1/\gamma_P=1.5$ days~\cite{DiDomenico2020,wei2020presymptomatic}.
 The average recovery time is $\tau=1/\mu=14$ days~\cite{who_china_report,Liu2020}.
 In order to implement all CT mechanisms, we assume contacts are reconstructed over $T_{CT} = \tau = 14$ days, so that it is possible to track nodes infected by the index case in its presymptomatic phase (forward CT), the source of infection of the index case (backward CT) and all other infections occurred in simplicial interactions (sideward CT).
 The average number of daily contacts per individual is fixed to $\overline{n}=14$~\cite{Mossong2008, Vankerkove2013}.
+Notice that with these realistic values of the parameters, $R_0\approx 4.5$ corresponds to $\lambda \approx 0.02$.
+This implies that even in the largest gathering that we consider of about hundreds of nodes, at most only 10-20 individuals can be infected.